 The fault for your own lack of punctuality is now projected onto the person in front of you.
-Ironically enough, the very attribute that keeps them in your path is likely the same one that made you late to begin with; a lack of situational awareness.
-Now, your feelings of entitlement, your belief that you have more of a right to that stretch of road than someone else stimulates a stress response that negatively effects your mode and in turn the attitudes of other people you interact within the near future.
+Ironically enough, the very attribute that keeps them in your path is likely the same one that made you late, to begin with; a lack of situational awareness.
+Now, your feelings of entitlement, your belief that you have more of a right to that stretch of road than someone else stimulates a stress response that negatively affects your mode and in turn the attitudes of other people you interact with in the near future.

 Now, take the above and apply it on a macro scale;

 There is an increasing trend of public outrage and offense, the majority of which stemming from the platform of social media.
 Accompanying the unprecedented ability to extend the reach of one’s voice through digital media is the rapidly growing ignorant justification of doing so.
 Unlike just a few decades ago, the barrier of intellectual entry to create and distribute content is now non-existent.
 Individuals who possess little to no awareness or education of a given situation now have, not only free reign but often the tallest soapbox from which to opine.
 Misinformation becomes normative in an environment that rewards “clicks” over constructive thought.
 The person or group that yells the loudest believe their opinion to be the most accurate, further perpetuating the typhonic state of ignorance.